When “Too Much” Turns Into Something Else

 Record symptoms for two weeks.
 If sleep, concentration, or relationships are affected, consider sharing your observations with a healthcare professional. - Practice Cognitive Reframing

 Ask yourself, “What else could be true?”
-This cognitive-behavioral technique, supported by APA frameworks, can reduce catastrophic thinking. - Move Your Body
+This cognitive-behavioral technique, supported by APA frameworks, can reduce catastrophic thinking.
+This cognitive-behavioral technique, supported by APA frameworks, can reduce catastrophic thinking.
+For those who want structured tools to practice this independently, our guide to CBT worksheets and structured anxiety tools reviews the best available digital and printable resources. - Move Your Body

 Physical activity has been shown in NIH meta-analyses to reduce anxiety symptoms by 20 to 30 percent. - Seek Social Support